 Submissions for the 17 th annual EASP conference should be sent to email@example.com.
 Submissions for the FISS 2020 Conference should be sent to firstname.lastname@example.org.
-The deadline for abstracts and panel proposals is 5 March 2021.
+The deadline for abstracts and panel proposals is 2 April 2021(extended).

 The FISS Best Paper Prize of 300 Euros will be awarded by a selection committee from the FISS Board of Governors and the winning paper will be published in The Journal of Poverty and Social Justice.
 The author(s) will also receive two years free subscription to the journal.

-- Early booking & registration will start from 1 April 2021
+- Early booking & registration will start from mid-April(TBC)

 The East Asian Social Policy Research Network (http://welfareasia.org) is a regional association for facilitating research exchange among social policy analysts and providing a forum and network of communication for the development of social policy in East Asia and beyond.